alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#project-goals)Project goals

-The purpose of this project to create website to enable consumers to have fun interactive experience in learning of the new words.
+The purpose of this project to create website to enable users to be able to create, use, read, edit and delete their favourite recipes.
 The website has to be easy to navigate with clear purpose of the buttons and screen space.
-The game has to provide the clear and safe framework for clients and to make the experience casual rather than requirement.

 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#ux-requirements)UX requirements